Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 Scotland's Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022 uses a similar threshold.

-England: Mandatory Registration Scheme (Expected Spring 2026)
+England: Mandatory Registration Scheme (Still Pending Launch)

 - Registration will require confirmation of fire safety, gas safety, and insurance compliance

-What's still pending:
+What's still not published:

 - The fee structure

-- The detailed registration process
+- The detailed registration process and portal design

-Penalties: Civil penalties of up to £5,000 for operating without registration.
+Penalties (confirmed in the consultation response): Civil penalties of up to £5,000 for operating without registration.

 Scotland: Licensing Is Already Live